 New York City has strict regulations on what is considered e-waste and what you may be fined for leaving on the curb by the sanitation department.
-Dispose of your e-waste safely and properly by giving us a call and letting us make sure your e-waste is properly disposed of or recycled.
+Dispose of your e-waste safely and properly by giving us a call and letting us make sure your e-waste is properly recycled.

 What is considered e-waste?

 E-Waste we collect for proper disposal includes: